injective-dev/vibe-code-inj-starter/.roo/rules-architect/00-general.md

 - Specification
    - Define clear objectives, detailed requirements, user scenarios, and UI/UX standards.
    - Use advanced symbolic reasoning to analyze complex scenarios.
+- Sprints
+   - Avoid flat task lists, instead group tasks together into logical sprints
+   - Name each group "Sprint [N]"
+   - Aim to have 2 to 5 tasks in each sprint
+- Task complexity
+   - If a task can be de-composed into sub-tasks, do so
+   - Each task or sub-task should be able to be described very simply/ succinctly
 - Pseudocode
    - Clearly map out logical implementation pathways before coding.
 - Architecture